Sakyi-Ken/DSA-Journey/code-signal/Lesson-5/Readme.md

 Performing BFS requires inspecting all vertices and edges, resulting in a `time complexity` of O(V+E) As for trees E=V−1, the time complexity is O(V).
 The `space complexity` is O(V).

+## HEAP

+A **heap** is a complete binary tree that satisfies a special property known as the heap property.
+Essentially, the heap property stipulates that if _`P`_ is a parent node of _`C`_, the value of node _`P`_ is either greater than or equal to (in the case of a Max Heap) or lesser than or equal to (in a Min Heap) the value of node _`C`_.
+In simpler terms, in a `Max Heap`, each parent node is greater than or equal to its child node(s), and in a `Min Heap`, each parent node is less than or equal to its child node(s).

+## Heap Operations

+_Heaps support numerous operations, such as:_

+1. **Insert**: Inserting a new node in a heap may disrupt the heap property.
+To maintain the heap property after each insertion, the node is swapped with the parent node if the heap property is violated.
+This process continues until the heap property is retained for all nodes.

+2. **Delete**: The deletion of a node also disrupts the heap property.
+After deleting a node, the heap property is restored either by swapping the node with its parent, similar to the Insert operation or by swapping it with one of its children.
+The swapping process continues until the heap property is retained for all nodes.

+3. **Extract**: Extracting the maximum (for Max Heap) or minimum (for Min Heap) is a constant-time operation, as the maximum or the minimum element is always at the root of the heap.

+The `"Heapify"` method is an intriguing function used to rearrange elements in heap data structures.
+It assists in preserving the heap property within the heap.
+In Python, this operation can be executed using the heapify() function

+## Heap Sort

+- Build a MinHeap out of the array
+- Repeatedly remove the minimum element from the heap and insert it into the sorted array while ensuring the heap retains the MinHeap property.
+- Heap sort is a comparison-based sorting algorithm and is particularly efficient when dealing with large datasets due to its O(nlogn) time complexity.
+  The algorithm removes the minimal element in O(logn) time and repeats this operation n times.